go125/MeasureLengthTest/README.md

 # MeasureLengthTest

-This code was used in FY 2020 research.
+This code was used in FY2020 research.